 If deallocate is not executed, memory initially assigned to p1 would become inaccessible.
 Careless use of pointers can result in memory leaks, where the amount of memory used is steadily increasing.
+Always use allocatable arrays instead of pointers whenever possible.

 '''

 real,pointer::x(:)

-'''

 do i=1,n

-'''

 x=>diagonal(y)

 ...

 deallocate(x) !memory leak if this line omitted

 enddo

 '''